bruhad-dave/Contextualize-SNVs/README.md

 # Contextualize-SNVs
 A set of tools which can be used to put single-nucleotide variations (SNVs) in context.
 Includes *stack_genes.py, get_spans.py and get_freq.py*.
-These scripts were used to perform the analysis and generate the figures presented in the publication titled "Exceptionally high sequence-level variation in the transcriptome of Plasmodium falciparum" (preprint@ https://www.biorxiv.org/content/10.1101/2021.05.14.444266v1).
+These scripts were used to perform the analysis and generate the figures presented in the work titled "Exceptionally high sequence-level variation in the transcriptome of Plasmodium falciparum" (preprint@ https://www.biorxiv.org/content/10.1101/2021.05.14.444266v1).
 Data input(s) are tab-separated tabular files.

 # stack_genes.py